 The regulatory capital requirements for the credit risk of banking book securitizations were determined based on the securitization framework pursuant to Sections 225 to 268 SolvV, which distinguishes between credit risk standardized approach (“CRSA”)-securitization positions and internal ratings based approach (“IRBA”)-securitization positions.
 The classification of securitization positions as either CRSA- or IRBA-securitization positions depends on the nature of the securitized portfolio.
 Basically, CRSA-securitization positions are those where the securitized portfolio predominantly includes credit risk exposures, which would qualify as CRSA-exposures under the credit risk framework if they would be held by us directly.
 Otherwise, if the majority of the securitized portfolio would qualify as IRBA-exposures, the securitization positions qualify as IRBA-securitization positions.

 The risk weights of CRSA-securitization positions are derived from their relevant external ratings, when applicable.
 External ratings must satisfy certain eligibility criteria for being used in the risk weight calculation.
 Eligible external ratings are taken from Standard & Poor’s, Moody’s, Fitch Ratings and DBRS.
-If more than one eligible rating is available for a specific securitization position, the relevant external rating is determined as the second best eligible rating in accordance with the provisions set forth in Sections 236 to 237 SolvV.
-CRSA-securitization positions with no eligible external rating are deducted from liable capital unless they qualify for the application of the risk concentration approach pursuant to Section 243 (2) SolvV which might lead to a risk weight below 1250 %.
+If more than one eligible rating is available for a specific securitization position, the relevant external rating was determined as the second best eligible rating in accordance with the provisions set forth in Sections 236 to 237 SolvV.
+CRSA-securitization positions with no eligible external rating were deducted from liable capital unless they qualified for the application of the risk concentration approach pursuant to Section 243 (2) SolvV which might lead to a risk weight below 1,250 %.